Toal History, Family Crest & Coats of Arms

 - Brian P. Toal (b.
 1985), American football linebacker from Wyckoff, New Jersey

-- Felix M. Toal, American Democrat politician, Candidate in primary for Michigan State Senate 18th District, 1952
+- Felix M. Toal, American Democratic Party politician, Candidate in primary for Michigan State Senate 18th District, 1952

 - John Toal (b.
 1967), retired Irish footballer from Dublin